Methods to Calculate the Upper Bound of Gini Coefficient Based on Grouped Data and the Result for China: Bounds for Gini Coefficient of China (2003--2008)

+Furthermore, the efficiency of this recursive algorithm can be greatly improved by employing a matrix, denoted as $M$, to store intermediate results.
+Specifically, let $M(i, j)$ represent the output of this algorithm when the initial data consists of the affine-transformed values $(p_i, L(p_i)),\ldots,(p_j, L(p_j))$.
+In cases where these values need to be used as initial data again, utilizing $M(i, j)$ obviates the need for recalculations.

-\section{Bounds for Gini coefficient of China (2003-2008)}
+\section{Bounds for Gini Coefficient of China (2003--2008)}

-In Table~3 and~4, we display the data of China from 2003 to 2008 provided by {\em China Statistical Yearbook}.
-Based on these data, we got lower bounds of Gini coefficients using \eqref{eq:GL} given by Gastwirth, the smallest upper bounds(Upper Bound 1 in Table~\ref{tab:ResultC} and~\ref{tab:ResultV}) using the algorithm stated in section~4, and the easy-to-compute upper bounds(Upper Bound 2 in Table~\ref{tab:ResultC} and~\ref{tab:ResultV}) using \eqref{eq:tildeGU}.
-The difference between Upper Bound 1 and lower bounds(Width of Bounds) and the difference between Upper Bound 1 and Upper Bound 2 are also provided in Table~\ref{tab:ResultC} and~\ref{tab:ResultV}.
+We present the grouped data of income for Urban China and Rural China from 2003 to 2008, sourced from the {\em China Statistical Yearbook}, in Tables~\ref{tab:data1} and~\ref{tab:data2} respectively.
+Utilizing this data, we have computed the lower bounds of the Gini coefficients employing \eqref{eq:GL} as developed by Gastwirth \cite{gastwirth1972estimation}.
+Additionally, we have evaluated the optimal upper bounds using Algorithm \ref{algorithm} (referred to as Optimal Upper Bound in Tables~\ref{tab:ResultC} and~\ref{tab:ResultV}), as well as the fine upper bounds $\widetilde{GU}$ defined by \eqref{eq:tildeGU} (referred to as Fine Upper Bound in Tables~\ref{tab:ResultC} and~\ref{tab:ResultV}).
+The discrepancies between the optimal upper bounds and the lower bounds, termed the Width of Bounds, and the differences between the optimal upper bound and the fine upper bound, are also provided in Tables~\ref{tab:ResultC} and~\ref{tab:ResultV}.
+The proposed optimal upper bound provides a more refined characterization of the Gini coefficient, revealing its trend over time.
+See Figure \ref{fig:trend} for an illustration.